Varuna: Ramayana

-Rama vanquishing the pride of the ocean by Raja Ravi Varma.
+Rama vanquishing the pride of the ocean, Malwa, 17th century.
 Varuna is depicted arising from the depth of the ocean and begging Rama for forgiveness.

 As in the Mahabharata, in the other major epic, the Ramayana (300 BCE - 300 CE), Varuna is depicted primarily as a Dikpala and as a water deity appointed by chief-god Brahma.
 Varuna appears weaker than in his earlier portrayals, being overpowered or sidelined by both the protagonist Rama—an avatar of Vishnu—and the antagonist Ravana, the demon king.

 One of the most well-known episodes involving Varuna occurs in the Yuddha Kanda when Rama, preparing to invade the island Lanka to rescue his abducted wife Sita, seeks passage across the ocean.
 Rama performs a three-day penance to Varuna, the lord of oceans, but receives no reply.
 When Varuna initially remains silent, Rama, enraged, threatens to unleash his divine weapons, including the Brahmastra, to evaporate the sea.
 Varuna then appears, recognizing Rama’s authority and righteousness.
 He explains that his role as a guardian of natural order prevents him from parting the ocean, as it would disrupt natural balance.
 Instead, Varuna suggests constructing a bridge and pledges to stabilize the waters to aid the effort.
 Following this counsel, Rama entrusts the vanara architect Nala with building the bridge, known as Rama Setu.
 Many sources claim it was Samudra, the personification of the oceans, who met Rama not the water god Varuna.